 - A driver with a pending criminal case.
 These drivers may not stop because they fear the consequences of an open warrant, a probation violation, or a pending immigration matter.

-Observe as much as you can about the other vehicle before it disappears.
-Look for the color, make and model of the vehicle along with where the vehicle might have suffered damage in the crash.
+- Observe as much as you can about the other vehicle before it disappears.
+Look for the color, make, and model of the vehicle along with where the vehicle might have suffered damage in the crash.

 Affordable representation after a Chicago hit-and-run car crash